ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 1. Setup the tagging system for the vehicle (see [tagging]()).
 Ensure that the selected vehicle contains the "ego" tag or the playback of the trajectory will not work.
 1. Go to the `StateSensor`'s Streamer group in the "Details" window and select "File Streamer Component" as the "Streamer Type"
 1. Under the "Streamer" section expand the "File Settings" and type in the name of the file to save the trajectory to.
-1. Hit "Play" at the top of the Scene Editor, the file set in the previous step should now be populated with all the desired tags.
+1. Hit "Play" at the top of the Scenario Editor, the file set in the previous step should now be populated with all the desired tags.

 #### Tagging System